nishanths/YWeatherAPI/README.md

 ## Contributing

 * New features, bug fixes, and additional documentation and [tests](https://github.com/nishanths/YWeatherAPI/tree/master/Example/Tests) are welcome!
-Please fork the repository and request to be merged into the `master` branch.
+Please fork the repository and request to be merged into the `master` branch. *Yes, I too like to live dangerously.*
 * Alternatively, if you have a feature request or find a bug, please let me know [here](https://github.com/nishanths/YWeatherAPI/issues), on [Twitter](https://twitter.com/nshanmugham), or [email](mailto:nishanth.gerrard@gmail.com).

 ## License